 Ilies Mimouni, top scorer in the 2024 national pharmacy residency exam

-At just 22 years old, Ilies Mimouni, a fifth-year student at the Faculty of Pharmacy in Montpellier, took first place in the 2024 national residency program competition.
-He looks back on his journey and his preparation, and shares his advice for future candidates.
+At just 22 years old, Ilies Mimouni, a fifth-year student at the Montpellier School of Pharmacy, took first place in the 2024 national residency program competition.
+He looks back on his journey and his preparation, and shares his advice with future candidates.

 What's it like to be the top scorer in this competition?